ARP Watts Link Stud Install

 • 24mm wrench / socket

-• 30mm socket (We used a Sunex 230MXD extra deep socket and others suggest ARES 12034 extra deep socket)
+• 30mm socket (We personally used a Sunex 230MXD extra deep socket while others suggest ARES 12034 extra deep socket)

+1.)
 First step is to lift the rear of the vehicle to gain access.
 Lift at the rear pumpkin and put the jack stands under each end of the axle.
 The tires do not need to be removed.
-Once properly lifted, loosen the bolts on the Watts links at the center pivot and swing the arms out of the way using any 18mm wrench or socket combination.
+Once properly lifted, loosen the bolts on the Watts links at the center pivot and swing the arms out of the way using any 18mm wrench or socket combination. *If you’ve got a broken watts link stud then you will need to extract the broken part that commonly breaks off in the housing.
+You can use a bolt and drill extractor kit along with some penetrating lubricant to get it out.
+We suggest you chase the threads after you get the broken stud out with a m16x2.0 tap.

 (Removal of the watts links off center pivot)